-- (1) 1The Examination and Academic Regulations for the Master's Degree Program Agricultural Biosciences (FPSO) complement the General Academic and Examination Regulations for Bachelor's and Master's Degree Programs at the Technical University of Munich (APSO) dated 18 March 2011 as amended.
-2The APSO shall have precedence. - (2) 1Upon successful completion of the master's examination the degree "Master of Science" ("M.Sc.") is awarded.
+- (1) 1The Examination and Academic Regulations for the Master's Program in Nutrition and Biomedicine (FPSO) complement the General Academic and Examination Regulations for Bachelor's and Master's programs at the Technical University of Munich (APSO) dated 18 March 2011 as amended.
+2The APSO shall have precedence. - (2) 1Upon successful completion of the Master's examination the degree "Master of Science" ("M.Sc.") is awarded.
 2The academic title may also be used with the name of the university "(TUM)".